-PSBA provides a managed service where the provider will proactively monitor for faults and manage telecom companies (like Openreach, Virgin Media etc.) to fix any problems with your school’s connection to the network.
+PSBA provides a managed service where the provider will proactively monitor for faults and manage telecom companies to fix any problems with your school’s connection to the network.
 In the event of a fault or degraded service, it is vital that you can rely on your network provider to restore service quickly without the school having to report problems, diagnose faults and chase for regular updates.
 In the majority of instances where such issues occur, PSBA mobilise quickly to diagnose the cause and fix problems within contractual SLAs (6 hours to fix symmetrical fibre-based services and 6 hours for FttC or FttP services).

 Having confidence that any faults will be dealt with efficiently and effectively assists with your business continuity plans.
 Local authorities will receive regular updates on the fault resolution process and can keep you informed so that you are aware of expected repair times, and whether or not the school will need to make alternative provision for lessons.

 Despite PSBA delivering very high service levels and availability, schools should always have a workable contingency plan to mitigate disruption arising from network-related issues.